SkeltonThatcher/leanpubmagic/README.md

 TODO
 ----

-  1. Actually check the env vars before running the scripts.
+  1. Actually check the env vars before running the scripts (!).
-  1. Document a worked example
+  1. Document a worked example for Linux/Mac